COVID-19 pandemic in Serbia: April

 On 2 April, the new weekend curfew was established.
 Starting from (13:00) to (05:00) on Monday.
 Groups of no more than 2 people in public were allowed; however, this measure soon proved to be practically impossible to inforce.

 On 8 April, the new weekend curfew was established.
 Starting from Friday on (17:00) up until Monday (05:00) in the morning.
-Senior citizens are allowed to go grocery shopping on Fridays from (04:00) to (07:00) in the morning.
+Senior citizens were allowed to go grocery shopping on Fridays from (04:00) to (07:00) in the morning.

 On 17 April, the new weekend curfew before the Easter holiday (Julian calendar), was established.
 Starting from Friday at 17:00 to Tuesday at 05:00 in the morning.

-On 18 April, it is announced that from Tuesday, 21.
-April, some restrictions will be lifted.
-Curfew is set to start from 18:00 instead from 17:00 lasting up until 05:00 in the morning the next day.
+On 18 April, it was announced that from Tuesday, 21.
+April, some restrictions would be lifted.
+Curfew was set to start from 18:00 instead from 17:00 lasting up until 05:00 in the morning the next day.
 Senior citizens can now choose when they want to take a 30 minutes walk from 18:00 to 01:00.

 On 24 April, it was announced that the curfew would start from Friday, 24 April on 18:00 and last until Monday 27 April 5:00 in the morning.
-Public transportation between towns is about to be re-established.
+Public transportation between towns was about to be re-established.
 Senior citizens after 18:00, can now take a walk for a half an hour, no farther than 600 meters from their home address.
 Starting from next week, they can take walks for an hour instead of previous half.
-Starting from Monday, all the close spaced markets, beauty and cosmetic salons, fitness centers and gyms can now work.
+Starting from Monday, all the close spaced markets, beauty and cosmetic salons, fitness centres and gyms can now work.

 On 26 April, due to 1st May holidays, new curfew was announced, starting from Thursday at 18:00 up until Monday to 05:00 (83 hours).

-On 30 April, the previously announced curfew was reduced; the curfew is now supposed to last from Thursday at 18:00 until Saturday 05:00 (35 hours).
+On 30 April, the previously announced curfew was reduced; the curfew was now supposed to last from Thursday at 18:00 until Saturday 05:00 (35 hours).
 People older than 65 can now take a walk two times on Friday during the curfew for an hour each time, whenever they like, while maintaining 600 meters the furthest distance from their residence.